pingcap/tidb/tests/integrationtest/README.md

 ### Visual Studio Code

-1. Add or create a configurations to `.vscode/launch.json`, an example is shown below.
+1. Add or create a configuration to `.vscode/launch.json`, an example is shown below.
 If you want to change some configurations, such as using `TiKV` to run integration tests or others, you can modify `pkg/config/config.toml.example`.

 ```json
 {